TsingQAQ/TsingQAQ.github.io/_projects/AIAA_DBF.md

 An aircraft design optimnization was performed for [AIAA DBF](https://www.aiaadbf.org/General-Info/ "AIAA DBF") .
 The [score model](https://www.aiaadbf.org/Scoring/ "score model") of the competition draw special concern as that both geometry paramters and mission performance were involved in, and the contradiction of these parameters speified that a design optimization must be performed.
 An aircraft preliminary design coupled with mission planning framework was built based on [PyADAO](https://tsingqaq.github.io/projects/PyADAO_construction/ "PyADAO") to find a design that could get the highest score.
 A tandem wing configuration was found for the final design.

 ## Role&Responsibility
-As the cheif engineer, I was responsible for the whole design process of the aircrafts, which include:
+As the cheif engineer, I was responsible for the whole design process of the aircrafts, which includes:
 * Mission and score formula analysis
 * Choose the configuration [Initial design]
 * Aerodynamic design ,structure design [preliminary stage]
-* Complete the design part of final report
+* Complete the design part of the final report

 ## Difficulties and Approaches